ANTARUXA/stickers-blender/README.md

 In the sidebar of `Shader Editor` you'll find a `Sticker` tab also that open a panel from which you can move up and down the sticker shadernodes.

+First select the geometry which contains your sticker/s.
+You'll see all the stickers' shadernodes.
+Open the `Stickers` panel on the side bar.

 Fill the name of the sticker on `Sticker Name` field and press the `Select/Unselect` button to select the sticker shadernodes, once they are selected use the buttons `Move Up` or `Move Down` to increase or decrease the sticker shadernodes layer position from